kevin-leptons/debian.amd64.vm/readme.md

 # debian.amd64.vm
-virtual machine of debian 8 amd64
+virtual machine of debian 8 amd64. that provide an small gnu/linux operating system for testing

 # spec